-A unified “Common” Exam Policy fulfills several objectives, including: improving student mastery of learning outcomes, providing for equal assessment of all students in several sections across one course, providing exam seating that exceeds normal classroom setup in number of seats, encouraging cross-section coordination in teaching, allowing for more than one hour or seventy-five minutes for examination periods, accommodating competing programmatic needs, managing limited space, reducing temptations for academic dishonesty, providing predictable and transparent guidelines for faculty and administration, and being respectful of the busy and demanding lives of our students.
+A unified “common” exam policy fulfills several objectives, providing for equal assessment of all students in several sections across one course, providing exam seating that exceeds normal classroom setup in number of seats, encouraging cross-section coordination in teaching, accommodating competing programmatic needs, reducing temptations for academic dishonesty, providing predictable and transparent guidelines for faculty and administration, and being respectful of the busy and demanding lives of our students.

-This policy covers out-of-class exams for all undergraduate and graduate level courses with the exception of take-home exams, as noted:
+This policy covers out-of-class midterm exams for all undergraduate courses with the exception of take-home exams, as noted:

-- The evening common exam period is Monday through Thursday evenings, with one exam period each evening from 7:30 pm to 9:00 pm.
+- The evening common exam period is Monday through Thursday evenings, with one exam period each evening.
+The common hour exam start and end time will be determined by the registrar.
 Exams are limited to these 90 minutes.

 - Generally only 100-level courses are allowed to schedule an exam on Wednesday evenings.

 - Priority for limited space goes to courses (or courses bundled) with largest enrollment.